Your family health history helps you find out about medical conditions that run in your family that may affect your pregnancy and your baby.

 What is your family health history?

 Your family health history is a record of any health conditions and treatments that you, your partner and everyone in both of your families have had.
-It can help you find out about medical problems that run in your family that may affect your pregnancy and your baby.
+It can help you find out about medical problems that run in your family that may negatively affect your pregnancy and your baby.

 When you fill out the form: